steps needed to become a yoga teacher

 3) Investigate the yoga schools

-Consider their yoga teacher training curriculum, schedule, teaching philosophy, level of support, class size, teacher experience, evaluation and assessment methods, etc.
+Consider their yoga teacher training curriculum, schedule, teaching philosophy, level of support, class size, teacher experience, teaching methodology, evaluation and assessment methods, etc.

 4) Commit to your training

 Once you’ve selected the right program, fully commit to your learning.
 Show up, take tons of notes, and ask questions.
 Two hundred hours goes very fast, so make sure that you gain as much knowledge as possible to be the best yoga teacher you can become.

 After you graduate and officially become a certified yoga teacher, start teaching right away.

 While your training will equip you with theoretical knowledge, you’ll gain your most significant learning by teaching yoga classes and communicating with your fellow teachers.

 You can start by teaching within your small group of friends or advertise through your Facebook groups within your community that you will start teaching.

 The important thing is to build that confidence of yours!